 If you’re an athlete, you probably have tight hips.
-If you’re a lazy bones who sits too much, you probably have tight hips.
+And if you’re a lazy bones who sits too much, you probably have tight hips.
 In fact, it seems almost impossible to escape tight hips, unless of course, you’re a yogi.
-Not only do we have a whole category of poses called Hip Openers, but these poses have you covered from every angle—inside (the groin and adductors), outside (the glutes and external rotators) and at the front (hip flexors and quads).
+Not only do we have a whole category of poses called Hip Openers, but these poses have you covered from every angle—inside (the groin and adductors), outside (the glutes and external rotators) and across the front of your hip (hip flexors and quads).

-In this article, I’ll cover the causes and effects of tight hips and recommend different types of poses you can practice to loosen them up and accelerate your performance.
+In this article, I’ll cover the causes and effects of tight hips and recommend three different types of poses that you can practice to loosen them up.

 HOW DO HIPS MOVE?